 Except in the event of a termination of a certified employee, the Superintendent's/designee's decision shall be final.
-A parent or guardian who disagrees with the school district's decision regarding a student's identification, evaluation or educational placement of program accommodations under Section 504 of the Rehabilitation Act of 1973 has a right to an impartial, third party hearing.
-They parent may contact Shelly Bosovich, Executive Director, Student and Family Services, 2100 Fleur Drive, 515-242-7714 or shelly.bosovich@dmschools.org to make arrangements.

-The District encourages individuals to use the internal complaint procedure.
-However, the Complainant may seek legal advice of his or her choosing or file a formal complaint with the Des Moines Human Rights Commission, Iowa Civil Rights Commission, the Equal Employment Opportunity Commission, or other agencies.
+A parent or guardian who disagrees with the school district's decision regarding a student's identification, evaluation or educational placement of program accommodations under Section 504 of the Rehabilitation Act of 1973 has a right to an impartial, third-party hearing.
+A parent may contact Shelly Bosovich, Executive Director, Student and Family Services, 2100 Fleur Drive, 515-242-7714 or shelly.bosovich@dmschools.org to use the internal complaint procedure.
+However, the Complainant may seek legal advice of his or her choosing or file a formal complaint with the Des Moines Human Rights Commission, lowa Civil Rights Commission, the Equal Employment Opportunity Commission, or other agencies.
 If the Complainant seeks other avenues of redress, the District may choose not to conduct its internal complaint procedures.